-Corn and beans, the most common ingredients in Mexican cuisine, are relatively inexpensive and can be bought in large quantities.
-Most of Mexico's typical food does not include the burritos, tacos and nachos with lots of toppings and ingredients like most Americans are used to.
-Authentic Mexican cuisine includes lots of chilies, stews and simple tacos.
+Corn and beans, common ingredients in Mexican cuisine, are relatively inexpensive and can be bought in large quantities.
+Most of Mexico's typical food does not include burritos, tacos and nachos with lots of toppings and ingredients like most Americans are used to.
+Authentic Mexican cuisine includes lots of chilies, stews and simple tacos that are healthier.

 Video of the Day

 Historically, Mexican food has mainly been a mix of everything that could easily be found in the local area.
 When the Spanish conquers came in the early 1500s, they brought foods such as pork, rice, chicken, wine, garlic and onions.
 Archaeologists have found no major evidence that protein from animals played a role in the Mexican diet during the Aztec civilization; their source of protein came from beans.

 Tortilla-based Mexican foods such as tacos and burritos are usually far simpler than their American counterparts, and portion sizes are traditionally a lot smaller as well.
 Many dishes contain some form of corn as an entrée or a side dish.
 Dishes also feature traditional Mexican cheeses like chihuahua, asadero and cotija.